Frequently Asked Questions

 Included in the fee is: pre-booked accommodation, mainly camping but with some indoor stays at university residences.
 Three meals a day, breakfast and dinner is prepared by participants on a rotational basis.
 A menu plan with recipes is provided.
-Lunch, which is peanut butter sandwiches, gorp, fruit is prepared by inidivdual riders before leaving camping.
+Lunch, which is peanut butter sandwiches, gorp, fruit is prepared by individual riders before leaving the campground or other accommodation.

 The food plan emphasizes vegetable proteins.
-Approxmately 1/3 of the scheduled meals are vegetarian only.
+Approximately 1/3 of the scheduled meals are vegetarian only.

 The tour is mainly camping with some indoor stays.
 Daily route sheets are provided for use by participants during the tour.